Trump's Russia Crisis: A Timeline

 During the Republican National Convention, Sessions meets with Kislyak, who was among a group of about 50 diplomats at a Heritage Foundation event.
 A small group of ambassadors approach Sessions for informal conversation.

-During a phone call from his office, Sessions speaks with Kislyak for a second time.
-The phone call comes four days after then-President Barack Obama meets with Russian President Vladimir Putin at the G20 summit in Hangzhou, China.
+Sessions meets with Kislyak for a second time.
+The get together in Sessions' office comes just days after then-President Barack Obama meets with Russian President Vladimir Putin at the G20 summit in Hangzhou, China.

 Oct.
 7, 2016: U.S. intelligence community says the Russian government conspired to interfere with the election